Princeton-CDH/remarx/README.md

 This branch includes content related to testing the potential of running Marimo notebooks in app-mode via Open OnDemand.

-Seee [notebooks/ondemand/](notebooks/ondemand/) for documentation and notes on the test.
+See [notebooks/ondemand/](notebooks/ondemand/) for documentation and notes on the test.
+This folder also includes screenshots documenting the steps for running this test application through Open OnDemand.

-This notebook is included in the `experiements/trad-nlp` branch because the test Marimo app uses the lemmatized search functionality included in this version of the `remarx` python package.
+This notebook is included in the `experiments/trad-nlp` branch because the test Marimo app uses the lemmatized search functionality included in this version of the `remarx` python package.